-Any course that meets the Illinois Articulation Initiative standards for the above courses may be transferred to count for this minor; however, a minimum of 12 credit hours in this minor must be completed at UIS.
+Any course that meets the Illinois Articulation Initiative standards for the above courses may be transferred to count for this minor by Student Petition form.
+A minimum of 12 credit hours in this minor must be completed at UIS.
 Students should also be aware that some of the most selective post-graduate programs require their applicants to take these courses at accredited four-year colleges or universities.

 The courses in this minor represent the intersection of the minimum requirements for admission to most medical schools.
 Individual professional schools may have additional requirements that are not met by this minor.
 Students are advised to take courses beyond the minor requirements to prepare for entrance exams such as the MCAT and DCAT.
 It is critical that students pursuing a Pre-Medical minor regularly meet with their advisor to help ensure that in addition to completing the minor, they are informed about additional courses that are recommended to prepare them for admission to the post-graduate professional health science program of their choice.